CarlHentges/Bout-Review/README.md

 - The build bundles an FFmpeg binary from `imageio-ffmpeg` so no system FFmpeg install is needed.
 - App icon uses `src/bout_review/assets/bout_review_icon.png` at runtime.

-## Windows / Linux

-PyInstaller builds are OS-specific.
-To support Windows/Linux you build on each target OS (or use CI runners for each).
-The spec file can be reused with minor tweaks (icons + metadata).